aurelianoa/array-manager/README.md

 /// Remove from array
 /// @param _array the array
-/// @param index the index of the address to be removed function removeFromArray(
+/// @param the address to be removed function removeFromArray(
     address[] storage _array,
-    uint index
+    address lookUp
 ) internal;

 /// Add to array